Introduction: Living Frugally on One Income

 Without sacrificing quality or nutrition, there are lots of effective ways to save money on groceries without using coupons and without sacrificing quality or nutrition.

-Meal planning and making a shopping list so that you only purchase what you need is one way to save on your grocery bill.
+Plan your meals and making a grocery shopping list so that you only purchase what you need is one way to save on your grocery bill.
 Buying your groceries online can also help you stick to your budget, as it eliminates impulse purchases.

 Another strategy is to buy in bulk and take advantage of sales and discounts.
 Additionally, you can opt for the generic or store-brand versions of products.
 These brands are often just as good as name brands but cost less.